-Deschene, a dentist for 39 years, retired May 27 to pursue other interests, but hasn’t decided what—possibilities include public health dentistry, mission work or a clinical teaching position at University of Colorado School of Dental Medicine.
+Wolfenden, a dentist for 39 years, retired May 27 to pursue other interests, but hasn’t decided what—possibilities include public health dentistry, mission work or a clinical teaching position at University of Colorado School of Dental Medicine.
 He also wants to pursue his personal interests of fishing, biking and hiking, he said.

-Deschene plans to remain in the office through the end of June to finish his active cases and introduce his patients to Wolfenden.
+Wolfenden plans to remain in the office through the end of June to finish his active cases and introduce his patients to Wolfenden.

-“I could tell by speaking with him, he truly has a passion for dentistry,” Deschene said.
+“I could tell by speaking with him, he truly has a passion for dentistry,” Wolfenden said.
 “Clinically, he’s a very good dentist.
 He’s a very calm person.
 He’s a gentle person, and he treats people a lot like I do, just with a lot of friendliness and an easygoing manner.”

-“He offered the same services but to a lesser extent; he just basically handled simpler cases,” Wolfenden said, explaining that Deschene stopped taking on the more complicated cases later in his career.
+“He offered the same services but to a lesser extent; he just basically handled simpler cases,” Wolfenden said, explaining that Wolfenden stopped taking on the more complicated cases later in his career.
 “I’ll be picking up where he left off when he was a bit younger.”

-Before purchasing Deschene’s practice, Wolfenden considered starting his own practice from scratch.
+Before purchasing Wolfenden’s practice, Wolfenden considered starting his own practice from scratch.
 He wanted to be able to make decisions, choose labs and materials, treat cases as he sees fit and practice dentistry in a way he believes best serves patients.